defold/build-size/README.md

 ![History of size per platform and version](https://github.com/britzl/dmengine_size/raw/master/legacy_engine_size.png)

+NOTE: In both of the deprecated graphs above the measurements show the size of the .apk file for Android and for all other platforms the size of the engine itself.

 # Requirements
 If you wish to run this script locally you need to have the following things installed: